 Gabriel returns to Northlight where he previously appeared in Cry It Out.
-A proud ensemble member of Teatro Vista, Chicago credits include You Got Older, The Rembrandt, The Way West, How Long Will I Cry? and The Motherfucker with the Hat (Steppenwolf); Native Gardens (Victory Gardens); Agamemnon and Man in the Ring (Court); Arcadia and Company (Writers); City of Angels and Singin’ in the Rain (Marriott); The Upstairs Concierge (Goodman); The Wolf at the End of the Block and White Tie Ball (Teatro Vista); Creditor (Remy Bumppo); Sita Ram (Chicago Children’s Choir); Working: The Musical (Broadway Playhouse); Richard III and Short Shakespeare!
-A Midsummer Night’s Dream (Chicago Shakespeare) and Arabian Nights (Lookingglass).
+A proud ensemble member of Teatro Vista, select Chicago credits include You Got Older, The Rembrandt, The Way West (Steppenwolf); Native Gardens (Victory Gardens); Agamemnon, Man in the Ring (Court); Arcadia, Company (Writers); City of Angels, Singin’ in the Rain (Marriott); The Upstairs Concierge (Goodman); The Wolf at the End of the Block (Teatro Vista); Creditors (Remy Bumppo); Working: The Musical (Broadway Playhouse); Richard III (Chicago Shakespeare) and Arabian Nights (Lookingglass).
 His regional credits include Native Gardens (Cincinatti Playhouse), Harvey (Milwaukee Repertory Theatre), Blood and Gifts (Lincoln Center for the Performing Arts, New York).
 He has composed music and lyrics for Don Chipotle performed at DCASE, Epic Tale of Scale (Chicago Children’s Theater) and Vietgone (Writers).
 He has appeared on television in Boss, APB, Electric Dreams, Chicago Fire, Chicago Justice, and Chicago PD.

 Darci is thrilled to be working with this stellar team at Northlight Theatre.
 She is a proud ensemble member of The Gift Theatre where she has appeared in A Swell In the Ground, A Life Extra Ordinary, and Good for Otto.
 Other Chicago credits include: Queen (Victory Gardens), Kill Floor (American Theatre Company), Northanger Abbey (Remy Bumppo), and The Drunken City (Steppenwolf).
 Darci appeared in Stephen Cone’s film Henry Gamble’s Birthday Party and is the co-creator of the upcoming web series The Force.
 Television credits include Patriot, Shameless and Chicago Fire.
 She is a graduate of The School at Steppenwolf and proudly works as an Instructor at Black Box Acting, and The University of Chicago.
 Darci is represented by Gray Talent Group.
 For Cyd, Sarah-Jayne and Robin.